Dealing with trauma after abuse

 - Contact the Respond family support service.
 Respond is a charity aiming to lessen the effect of trauma and abuse on people with learning disabilities their families and supporters

-- If your brother or sister has experienced institutional abuse, you may be able to connect with other siblings also affected by the same incident – although this may be difficult and re-traumatising at times too.
-Consider this alongside other sources of support too.
+- If your brother or sister has experienced institutional abuse, you may be able to connect with other siblings also affected by the same incident – although this may be difficult and triggering at times too.
+Consider this alongside other sources of support too

-You will have questions about what happened to your brother or sister, why, when and how.
-Having this information can help you to understand what happened and process your feelings.
+You will have questions about what happened to your brother or sister, such as ‘Why did this happen?’, ‘How has this happened?’ and ‘When and how many times has this happened?’.
+Having this information can help you to understand the incident(s) and process your feelings.
 Having information can help you to feel more confident and empowered, particularly if you are in the process of seeking justice on behalf of your brother or sister.
 You deserve answers to your questions.